logisim-evolution/logisim-evolution/docs/developers.md

 ## Requirements ##

-`Logisim-evolution` is written in Java 11, so to build it from sources you need JDK 11 (or equivalent, i.e. OpenJDK).
-To build
-Linux packages, JDK 14+ is required.
-We recommend using JDK 16 for your development works with `Logisim-evolution`.
+`Logisim-evolution` is written in Java 11, so to build it from sources you need JDK 11 (or equivalent, e.g. [OpenJDK](https://adoptopenjdk.net/)).
+To build platform specific packages, JDK 14+ is required.
+We recommend using JDK 16 for your development work with `Logisim-evolution`.

-**NOTE:** ensure your `$JAVA_HOME` enviromental variable points proper JDK version.
+**NOTE:** Ensure your `$JAVA_HOME` environment variable points to the proper JDK version.

 ## Gradle ##

-`Logisim-evolution` uses [Gradle](https://gradle.org) as build system, which means it can be easily imported into most modern IDEs that supports it, incl.
-[Eclipse](https://www.eclipse.org) and [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+`Logisim-evolution` uses the [Gradle](https://gradle.org) build system, which means it can be easily imported into modern IDEs that support it, including [Eclipse](https://www.eclipse.org) and [IntelliJ IDEA](https://www.jetbrains.com/idea/).

 ## Import project into IDE ##

-How to import Gradle project:
+How to import a Gradle project:

 * [How to import Gradle project into Eclipse](https://www.eclipse.org/community/eclipse_newsletter/2018/february/buildship.php),
 * [How to import Gradle project into IntelliJ IDEA](https://www.jetbrains.com/help/idea/gradle.html) (section "Importing a project